LogoLogo

 Updating Notes

-Using R_update_account as a black box, we can formulate the relation that's needed to update notes
+Using R_update_account_op as a black box, we can formulate the relation that's needed to update notes with respect to the operation op

 inputs: